ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Avoid Dot-Walking to the sys_id of a Reference Field
 The value of a reference field is a sys_id.
 When you dot-walk to the sys_id, the system does an additional database query to retrieve the caller_id record, then retrieves the sys_id.
 This can lead to performance issues.

+### Query business rules should not use query() on GlideRecord
+Query business rules that query themselves will continue to loop indefinitely until being caught by the platforms recursion limit.
+This can build up to an excessive response time and possibly cause the transaction to time out or create performance issues.

 ## Category: Security

 ### Tables without ACLs